boguz/ackbar-snackbar/README.md

 ## 👷‍♂️ Options
 There are several options that you can customize when you create a snackbar.

 To set any option, just pass it into the snackbar options object in the `ackbar-snackbar-add` event.
-For instance to set a custom animation name
+For instance to set a custom animation name:
 ```js
 window.dispatchEvent(new CustomEvent('ackbar-snackbar-add', {
   bubbles: true,